freelawproject/free.law/content/what-is-a-pacer-page.md

 </div>
 <div class="clearfix"></div>

-I could not imagine that PACER doesn't know how big a page is, so I pushed again and got closer to a real answer:
+I could not imagine that PACER doesn't know how big a "page" is, so I pushed again and got closer to a real answer:

 <div class="left-image">
     <blockquote>